ruby2js/ruby2js/docs/src/_docs/snowpack.md

 The [`@ruby2js/snowpack-plugin`](https://github.com/ruby2js/ruby2js/tree/master/packages/snowpack-plugin)
 lets you compile `.rb.js` files to JavaScript via Snowpack.

-Prerequisites needed to run this code:

-  * Node.js
-  * Ruby installed and available in your PATH as `ruby`
-  * Both ruby2js and rack, either installed as gems or in your RUBYLIB path

 For testing, [create a new, example Snowpack project](https://www.snowpack.dev/tutorials/getting-started).
 For now, all you need to do is the following steps from that tutorial: